setografi/setografi/README.md

 Some might say, "There's nothing special about them."
 But that's exactly what makes them interesting.

-And hi, I'm **Seto**.
+And hi, I'm **Seto** 🌟.
 I'm here to explore new things, play with ideas, and leave my mark in the digital world.

 ---